islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

 The build command produces multiples lines of output as it runs the instructions that are in the application's Dockerfile.
 When it is finished, you see the messages Successfully built nnnnnnnnnn and Successfully tagged mb-repo:latest.
 ![image](https://user-images.githubusercontent.com/126258837/231413762-8c49d32e-c792-48ea-b7c2-df24728b3c4a.png)

-Next, you will tag the image with the repository URI so that it can be pushed the repository.
+Next, the third, you will **tag the image with the repository URI so that it can be pushed the repository**.

 40. Switch to the Amazon ECR console browser tab.